 Twenty five members embarked

-plant in Ferrandina, a street festival in Matera,
+Ferrandina, a street festival in Matera, the Carlo Levi

 The design of our Fourth

-provide a facility that allowed more participation for
+facility that allowed more participation for families.
+Held

-families.
-Held at the Villa Roma resort in Callicoon, N.Y.
+at the Villa Roma resort in Callicoon, N.Y. from August 6-8,

-from August 6-8, 2010, this location afforded a complete schedule of
+2010, this location afforded a complete schedule of daytime

-shuffleboard, ping pong, table and video games, indoor
+ping pong, table and video games, indoor swimming pool &

-swimming pool & Jacuzzi, fully equipped fitness center,
+Jacuzzi, fully equipped fitness center, outdoor bocce &

-from those who joined in the Craco 2010 trip; sharing their
+learn directly from those who joined in the Craco 2010 trip;

 Homage to the Madonna della Stella, and